Terje Rød-Larsen

-Terje Rød-Larsen (born 22 November 1947) is a Norwegian diplomat, politician, and sociologist.
+Terje Rød-Larsen (born 22 November 1947) is a Norwegian former diplomat and politician.
+He held a number of public offices in Norway and at the UN until 2004.

+After leaving public service, he became a close associate of Jeffrey Epstein, and has worked to bolster contact between the MAGA movement and the European far right.
+Rød-Larsen and his wife Mona Juul are both under investigation for corruption in Norway related to their ties to Epstein.

+Early life and education

+Rød-Larsen grew up in Bergen and studied social sciences, culminating in a Ph.D. in sociology.
+He taught at Norwegian universities until 1981, when he helped found FAFO, a research organization funded by the Norwegian Confederation of Trade Unions.
+He married Merete Alfsen in 1971, with whom he had a daughter before their divorce in 1982.

+Career

 Rød-Larsen came to wide international prominence as a key figure in the 1990s negotiations that led to the Oslo Accords—the first-ever agreements between Israel and the Palestine Liberation Organization (PLO)—when he served as the director of the Fafo institute.
 He is played by the actor Andrew Scott in the film Oslo, based on the play of the same name.

-In 1993, Rød-Larsen was appointed Ambassador and Special Adviser for the Middle East Peace process to the Norwegian Foreign Minister, and the following year, he became the United Nations Special Coordinator in the Occupied Territories at the rank of Under-Secretary-General.
+In 1993, Rød-Larsen was appointed Ambassador and Special Adviser for the Middle East Peace process to the Norwegian Foreign Minister, and the following year, he became the United Nations Special Coordinator for the Middle East Peace Process at the rank of Under-Secretary-General.
 Rød-Larsen briefly served as the Deputy Prime Minister and Minister for Planning and Cooperation of Norway in the Jagland cabinet in 1996.
 He had to resign after a tax affair regarding him came to public attention.

 Rød-Larsen then returned to the United Nations, where he again became an Under-Secretary-General, serving as the UN Special Coordinator for the Middle East Peace Process and Personal Representative of the Secretary-General to the Palestine Liberation Organization and the Palestinian Authority from 1999 to 2004.

-From 2004 to 2020, Rød-Larsen has been the president of the International Peace Institute (IPI), based in New York City, adjacent to the United Nations, which the IPI works with extensively.
+From 2004 to 2020, Rød-Larsen was the president of the International Peace Institute (IPI), based in New York City, adjacent to the United Nations, which the IPI works with extensively.
 He resigned in 2020 over previously undisclosed links to Jeffrey Epstein.

-Early life and education

-Rød-Larsen grew up in Bergen and studied social sciences, culminating in a Ph.D. in sociology.
-He taught at Norwegian universities until 1981, when he helped found FAFO, a research organization funded by the Norwegian Confederation of Trade Unions.

-Career

 Fafo Institute

 In 1982, Rød-Larsen founded the Fafo Institute for Applied Social Science in Oslo.
 Initially funded by the Norwegian Confederation of Trade Unions, Fafo later received support from major companies including Orkla, UMOE, Elkem, Coop Norge, Sparebank 1, and Telenor.
 As Fafo's director (1982–1993), he expanded the institute from a national research body into an internationally recognized think tank.
 Its field research on living conditions and labor issues in the Middle East contributed to the framework for the secret Oslo negotiations.